 How Does Business Immigration Work?

-Regardless of whether you are applying for an EB5 Visa or Entrepreneur Visa, the idea of business immigration is the same in both countries.
-You will have to invest in a business in a country that you are planning on immigrating to.
+Regardless of whether you are applying for an EB5 Visa or an Entrepreneur Visa, the idea of business immigration is the same in both countries.
+You will have to invest in a business in a country that you are planning to immigrate to.
 You may choose to invest in an existing business, start a brand new one, or perhaps bring the business from your home country to Canada or the US.
-Not all business immigration paths are the same though, and it is crucial to consider all of the details.
+Not all business immigration paths are the same, though, and it is crucial to consider all of the details.

 - Canada: There are no official investment requirements set by the government for the Entrepreneur Visa.
 However, you should have at least CAD $250,000 to invest into Canadian business and approximately CAD $100,000 for operating expenses during the initial year.